-In this article, I will cover 11 common edible wild plants that are healthy.
+In this article, I will cover 11 plants that are edible in the wild.

 You are starving in the middle of a hike, and you forgot to pack a snack.
 Luckily, you know what plants to eat.